 - For an explanation of why General Education courses are included in this Program, please refer to the Section on General Education for an explanation of its Purpose and Requirements. - This plan assumes the student is eligible to enroll in College Level Courses (designated as 100 +, e.g., ENG 101 College Composition I, HST 101 World Civilization I, MTH 100 Intro. to College Mathematics).
-Placement results will determine College Level Readiness in English and Mathematics. - BIO 121 Anatomy & Physiology I/BIO 122 Anatomy and Physiology II may count only as one advanced Biology major course. - No grade of "D" is acceptable in any BIO, CHM, PHY or MTH course. - MTH 119 Pre-Calculus I and MTH 120 Pre-Calculus II may substitute for MTH 121 Calc with Analytic Geom I.
+Placement results will determine College Level Readiness in English and Mathematics. - No grade of "D" is acceptable in any BIO, CHM, PHY or MTH course. - MTH 119 Pre-Calculus I and MTH 120 Pre-Calculus II sequence (8 credits) may substitute for MTH 118 Precalculus (4 Credits).